Deep Face Recognition: A Survey

 \subsubsection{Low-Resolution Face Recognition}

-Although deep networks are robust to a degree of low resolution, there are still a few studies focused on promoting the performance of low-resolution FR.
-For example, Zangeneh et al. \cite{zangeneh2017low} proposed a CNN with a two-branch architecture (a super-resolution network and a feature extraction network) to map the high- and low-resolution face images into a common space where the intra-person distance is smaller than the inter-person distance.
-Shen et al. \cite{Shen2018dublurring} exploited the face semantic information as global priors and local structural constraints to better restore the shape and detail of face images.
+Although deep networks are robust to low resolution to a great extent, there are still a few studies focused on promoting the performance of low-resolution FR.
+For example, Zangeneh et al. \cite{zangeneh2020low} proposed a CNN with a two-branch architecture (a super-resolution network and a feature extraction network) to map the high- and low-resolution face images into a common space where the intra-person distance is smaller than the inter-person distance.
+Shen et al. \cite{Shen2018dublurring} exploited the face semantic information and local structural constraints to better restore the shape and detail of face images.
 In addition, they optimized the network with perceptual and adversarial losses to produce photo-realistic results.